iTwin/iTwinUI/CONTRIBUTING.md

 ### Adding a component

 We welcome UI components contributions!
-If you'd like to get your component added to iTwinUI, follow these guidelines:
+If you'd like to get your component added to iTwinUI,  run `yarn createComponent [component-name]` (replacing `[component-name]` with the name of your component) to automatically create all the necessary files.
+Then follow these guidelines:

-- Make a new folder with the name of the component under `src` folder.
+- Add all your component styles in `src/[component-name]/[component-name].scss` file.
 - Break variables and mixins into separate files where possible.
-- Make sure to include a `classes.scss` file in the folder as this file is used to generate all the relevant css classes.

-  - This file should simply define classes using your mixins.
+- Define classes for your mixin in `src/[component-name]/classes.scss` file.
-  - Example from `src/toggle-switch/classes.scss`, where index imports all mixins and relevant scss.

-    ```scss
-    @import './index';

-    .iui-toggle-switch {
-      @include iui-toggle-switch;
-    }
-    ```
+  - *Running the `createComponent` command will do this for you.*

-  - Make sure to import your style in `src/classes.scss` and `src/mixins.scss`.
+- Make sure your component index and classes are imported in `src/index.scss` and `src/classes.scss`.
+  - *Running the `createComponent` command will also do this for you but you need to manually sort the imports alphabetically.*

-- Write html for your new component in `your-component.html` file under `backstop/tests`
+- Write tests for your new component in `backstop/tests/[component-name].html` and `backstop/scenarios/[component-name].js`.
+See [Tests](#Tests) section below.
 - After running `yarn build` you can open minified html in browser to check up, how your component looks like from `backstop/minified`.

 ### Editing or enhancing a component